 What is it?

-Top P, similiarly to Temperature, influences the creativity of the model’s responses.
+Top P, similarly to Temperature, influences the creativity of the model’s responses.
 It is also referred to as nucleus sampling.

 How does it work?